 The City of Mill Valley strongly encourages residents to prepare for upcoming winter storms, power outages, and all high tide events.
 We recommend that residents prepare themselves and their property from the possibility of wind and water damage:

 Click here for a local tide table from NOAA.

 Stock up on Sandbags

-3) Parking area on Molino Ave., behind Old Mill Park (approx 100' yds east of Molino/Cascade Way)
+3) Parking area on Molino Ave., behind Old Mill Park (approximately 100' yards east of Molino Avenue/Cascade Way)

 Please note that the safety of Mill Valley citizens is the first priority of City work crews, and that replenishing the sand pile and bags may become a lower priority during a storm event.
 If you have questions or comments please call Department of Public Works at 388-4033 or the Fire Department at 389-4130.

 - Move vehicles to higher ground, especially in flood-prone areas.

 - Move items stored in low-lying areas, such as basements or other areas that have flooded in the past.